PULdischo/dsf-static-web/content/materials.md

 `Google Sheets:` We will avoid Excel and build metadata spreadsheets in Google Sheets.

+`CollectionBuilder:` [CollectionBuilder](https://collectionbuilder.github.io/) is an open source framework for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.

 `A Development Environment:` To limit confusion we will share more about this later in the series.

 ## Research Materials